larryhou/flatcfg/README.md

     MCT_TYPE_EVENT = 0
 }
 ```
-And if you assign a default value to `condition_type` field like `condition_type=MCT_NONE`, then the enum definition will be as following, and will assign the defualt value to those empty cells.
+And if you assign a default value to `condition_type` field like `condition_type=MCT_NONE`, then the enum definition will be as following, and will assign the default value to those empty cells.

 ```csharp
 enum MailConditionType:ubyte